Background pattern

 • Metallic taste.

-Consult your doctor immediately if you experience pain, increased sensitivity, or muscle weakness of unknown origin.
-Muscle problems can be severe, including muscle breakdown (rhabdomyolysis), which can cause kidney damage.
+Tell your doctor immediately if you have pain, increased sensitivity or muscle weakness of unknown origin.
+Muscle problems can be serious, including muscle breakdown (rhabdomyolysis), which can cause kidney damage.

-• A rare but potentially serious lung condition called eosinophilic pneumonia, mostly after more than 2 weeks of treatment.
-Symptoms may include difficulty breathing, coughing, or worsening of cough, or fever or worsening of fever.
+• A rare but potentially serious lung problem called eosinophilic pneumonia, mostly after more than 2 weeks of treatment.
+The symptoms can include difficulty breathing, appearance of cough or worsening of it, or appearance of fever or worsening of it.

-• Red patches on the skin that are raised or filled with fluid, which may start in the armpits or on the chest or groin and may spread to a large area of the body,
+• Red spots on the skin, raised or filled with fluid, which can start in the armpits or in areas of the chest or groin and can spread over a large area of the body,

 • Blisters or sores in the mouth or genitals.

-If you experience these symptoms, inform your doctor or nurse immediately.
+If you experience these symptoms, tell your doctor or nurse immediately.
 Your doctor will perform additional tests to establish a diagnosis.

 • Headache,